NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

 ##### Example Usage

-Create a volume named 'project2' that is an exact copy of the volume 'project1' and mount it a custom junction-path.
+Create a volume named 'project2' that is an exact copy of the volume 'project1' and mount it at custom junction-path.

 ```sh
 netapp_dataops_cli.py clone volume --name=project2 --source-volume=project1 --junction=/project1